Prevention is the Best Defence

 - Don’t plug non-NHS hardware (phones, memory sticks etc.) into your computer.

-- Don’t leave laptops or NHS phones in your car.
-If it is unavoidable then lock them in the boot.
+- Don’t leave a laptop, NHS phone or other equipment in your car.
+If it is unavoidable then lock it in the boot.

-- Don’t use public Wi-Fi – as soon as you connect, your passwords could be collected by a criminal using dark web software.
+- Don’t use public Wi-Fi; as soon as you connect, your logins and passwords could be collected by a criminal using dark web software.

 - Keep your computer and phone software upgrades up to date.